arangodb/docs/3.10/indexing-geo.md

 Note the following technical detail about GeoJSON: The [GeoJSON standard, Section 3.1.1 Position](https://datatracker.ietf.org/doc/html/rfc7946#section-3.1.1){:target="_blank"}
 prescribes that lines are **cartesian lines in cylindrical coordinates** (longitude/latitude).
-However, this definition is awkward in practice, since such lines are not geodesic on the surface of the Earth.
+However, this definition is inconvenient in practice, since such lines are not geodesic on the surface of the Earth.
 Furthermore, the best available algorithms for geospatial computations on Earth typically use geodesic lines as the boundaries of polygons on Earth.

-Therefore, ArangoDB uses the **syntax of the GeoJSON** standard, but then interpret lines (and boundaries of polygons) as **geodesic lines (pieces of great circles) on Earth**.
-This is a violation of the GeoJSON standard, but one which is sensible in practice.
+Therefore, ArangoDB uses the **syntax of the GeoJSON** standard, but then interprets lines (and boundaries of polygons) as **geodesic lines (pieces of great circles) on Earth**.
+This is a violation of the GeoJSON standard, but serving a practical purpose.

 Note in particular that this can sometimes lead to unexpected results.
 Consider the following polygon (remember that GeoJSON has